Rundiz-WP/rundiz-postorder/readme.txt

 * Rename hooks from `rd_postorder_admin_is_working` to be `rundiz_postorder_admin_is_working`.
 * Rename menu slugs, HTML attributes such as classes, ids, data-* to match plugin slug.

+After upgraded to this version, you may need to re-activate this plugin again.

 = 1.0.10 =
 2025-12-18